 # Authenticate with the REST API

-Most Roboflow API endpoints require an API key.
+Most Roboflow API endpoints require an API key or OAuth access token.
 You can authenticate your request through the `api_key` parameter in the body and the query, via an authentication header, or with a query parameter.

 ### Authentication Header